mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 ---
 layout: post
-title: My Mozilla Fellowship Journey
+title: How I became a Mozilla Fellow for Science
 categories: blog
 excerpt: How I got to be a 2016/17 mozilla fellow for science
 tags: [mozilla, mozfellows, applications]